 To TGax editor: P112L29 Add the following sentence after the last parameter, NSYM,HE-SIG-B, explanation in Section 26.3.9.8.3 (Time domain encoding).

+JBW is the set of 20MHz channels in which pre-HE modulated fields are transmitted, and is chosen from ranges 0 to N20MHz – 1.